 Strabane Mercy Centre is situated in downtown Johannesburg.
-When we celebrated our centenary in 1998, Johannesburg was a far cry from being the major tourist attraction in South Africa.
+When we celebrated our Centenary in 1998, Johannesburg was a far cry from being the major tourist attraction in South Africa.
 The city centre had become quite derelict, businesses moved out to the suburbs and soon, because of crime and other factors, it became a no-go area.
-Scores of people who had come to Johannesburg (also named Egoli – City of Gold) to seek employment soon found their dreams shattered.
-Most of these ended up on the streets of Johannesburg, unemployed and homeless, and with no means of supporting themselves.
-After much discernment by the Sisters of Mercy, it was decided that the greatest need at that time was a place of safety for the many homeless people, and so Strabane Mercy Centre for the Homeless was set up as part of our centenary project .
+Scores of people who had come to Johannesburg (also named Egoli – City of Gold) to seek employment, soon found their dreams shattered.
+Many ended up on the streets of Johannesburg, unemployed and homeless, and with no means of supporting themselves.
+After much discernment by the Sisters of Mercy, it was decided that the greatest need at that time was a place of safety for the homeless, and so Strabane Mercy Centre for the Homeless was set up as part of our Centenary project .

 As Catherine says, “There are things the poor prize more highly than gold, though they cost the donor nothing.
 Among these are the kind word, the gentle compassionate look and the patient hearing of sorrows.”

-As time goes on, they begin to regain a sense of their dignity and self-esteem and find hope for the future.
-The Centre also provides social services.
-There is an Advice Bureau to assist both residents and non-residents.
-Help is provided to enable people to get jobs, to apply for disability pensions, child allowances, I.D. documents and housing.
-The residents are also encouraged to make contact with their families and they are assisted to do so.
-We further provide skills training in marketable skills such as computer literacy, sewing, fabric painting and car guarding.
-We also network with other organisations in the city which provide training courses such as welding, bricklaying and soft toy making.
-We arrange for some of our residents to attend these courses and provide them with the means to do so in the hope that, once they become employable, they will be reintegrated into society.
+As time goes on, they begin to regain a sense of dignity and self-esteem and have renewed hope for the future.
+The Centre also provides social services, with an Advice Bureau to assist both residents and non-residents to secure jobs, apply for disability pensions, child allowances, I.D. documents and housing.
+Residents are also encouraged to make contact with their families and are assisted to do so.
+Skills training in marketable skills such as computer literacy, sewing, fabric painting and car guarding is offered and we network with other organisations in the city providing courses in areas such as welding, bricklaying and soft toy-making which some of our residents attend.
+In this way it is hoped they become employable and will be reintegrated into society.

-This is one woman’s story.
-“My husband walked away from me for no apparent reason, leaving me with two young children to take care of.
+Many women pass through the Centre as a result of broken marriages, unemployment, and rejection by their families because of their HIV status.
+They often find themselves homeless, friendless and scared on the streets of a big city.
+One woman told us : “My husband walked away from me for no apparent reason, leaving me with two young children to take care of.
 I lost my job when the factory where I was employed closed down.
 With no one to turn to, I trudged the city streets looking for a job and a place to stay.
 One day, another homeless lady told me about Strabane Centre.
-When I arrived, I was greeted with the usual friendliness, given all the necessary toiletries, clothes and a comfortable bed.
+When I arrived, I was greeted with friendliness, given all the necessary toiletries, clothes and a comfortable bed.
 I began collecting tins to make some money.
-Today, I have a housekeeping job in a nearby suburb and can now afford accommodation for myself and my two children”
+Today, I have a housekeeping job in a nearby suburb and can now afford accommodation for myself and my two children.”